fluent/fluentd-docker-image/README.md

 - `plugins/*`: copied into `/fluentd/plugins` and loaded at runtime

 Note: Default image removed several apk packages, build-base and ruby-dev, to keep docker image small.
 If you want to install the plugin which depends on native extension gems, needs to re-install these packages to build it.

+Note: If you want to use latest, non onbuild, image, copy fluent.conf and plugins manually.

 ### Testing